AbhishekDuhan/Walmart/README.md

 # Walmart
-Analyis the sales data of walmart
+Analyis the sales data of walmart using PoweBI